PieroMacaluso/reinforcement-learning-stuff/README.md

 # Reinforcement Learning Exercises
-Just a bunch of exercises created during my thesis work working on Reinforcement Learning.
+Just a bunch of exercises implemented during my thesis work working on Reinforcement Learning.

 ## Table of Contents